-Use the combination spanner to tighten the bar nut while holding up the tip of the bar.
+• Use the combination spanner to tighten the bar nut while holding up the tip of the bar.
 Check that you can pull the saw chain round freely by hand, and that there is no slack on the underside of the bar.

 The position of the chain tensioning screw on our chain saws varies from model to model.
-See the What is what? section to find out where it is on your model.
+See instructions under the heading What is what? to find out where it is on your model.